etienne0x7C1/esp32-toolkit-lib/README.md

 # Usage
 ## First time

-- If using local dev env, you'll need an installation of platformIO available on the machine.
+- If using local dev environment, you'll need an installation of platformIO available on the machine.

 - Once workspace setup done with one of the previous method, customize wifi settings:

-- Project is built with:
+- Project is then built with:

 ```pio run -e esp32-latest```